nancyalaswad90/60daysofudacity/README.md

 # 60daysofudacity

+Day 23 :

-Day 23 :I'm so glad to meet you all @Marwa, @bhavz, @zeinab iqal, thanks for the great vertual meeting.
+1.I'm so glad to meet you all @Marwa, @bhavz, @zeinab iqal, thanks for the great vertual meeting.

-Day 23 :Get in vertual meeting.
+2.:Get in vertual meeting.

 study group for #wmn_who_code and I so appreciate these Sunday's with all of woman
 @Aisha Javed @Agata [OR, USA] @Jess @Ivy @Susanne Brockmann @risper bevalyn @Urvi Soni @Evi @Marwa @Temitope Oladokun @Seeratpal K. Jaura@Helena Barmer  @Sky @Qurat Ul Ain Fatima @Shanmugapriya @Abbie Weisenbloom @Joyce Obi @Aarthi AlagammaiThank you for all